- Don’t Slash Education Spending

 As your representative I will do everything in my power to readjust those priorities by working to ensure our schools get the resources they need to hire and keep great teachers, invest in technology and modernized job-training programs, and reduce class sizes.
 I'd also support any legislation that helps college affordable and accessible to all Americans, and reduces the over $1 Trillion burden of student debt young Americans are currently facing.
 If we want to rebuild our economy and encourage innovation, we need an educated, skilled workforce.
 Saddling students with debt is not only destructive to students’ futures, it also hurts our economy.

 Lastly but most certainly not least, public money should stay in public schools.
-Marsha supports Betsy Devos in her mission to push school vouchers as an alternative to public school funding, where money flows away from public schools into private, for-profit school coffers.
+Betsy Devos is on a mission to push school vouchers as an alternative to public school funding, where money flows away from public schools into private, for-profit school coffers.
 That is not something I would get behind.